Personal Counselor

 Benefit Eligibility: Yes

 Starting Salary: $50,000 annually for candidates who meet licensure candidacy requirements but are not yet fully licensed.
-Fully licensed practitioners (LPC, LMFT, LADS, or LCSW) can expect a starting range of $55,000–$58,000 annually, depending upon qualifications.
+Fully licensed practitioners (LPC, LMFT, LADC, or LCSW) can expect a starting range of $55,000–$58,000 annually, depending upon qualifications.

 Position Summary: